Skip to main content

 Health & Productivity Management Award (Large Enterprise Category)

-The Nomura Real Estate Group Sustainability, Wellness, Diversity and Inclusion Survey (Your Voice Creates New Value, Real Value.)
+Nomura Real Estate Group Employee Awareness Survey Conducted (Your Voice Creates New Value, Real Value.)

 The purpose of the survey is to share with management the good points and issues about the Company and workplace that Nomura Real Estate Group employees notice in their daily work, and to make use of this feedback in creating better workplaces.
-Since August 2022, we have been conducting a common Group-wide wellness and D&I Awareness Survey (Your Voice Creates New Value, Real Value.).
+Since August 2022, we have been conducting the group-wide Your Voice Creates New Value, Real Value!
+Nomura Real Estate Group Employee Awareness Survey.
 In order to further stimulate Group synergies through measures such as addressing common concerns, we will visualize indicators for employee satisfaction and willingness to make voluntary contributions across the Group.
 Through this survey, we have been holding wellness promotion meetings as opportunities for employees and managers to directly interact.

 Labor-management dialogues